FasterSpeeding/Tanjun/docs/usage.md

 Both [Client.from_gateway_bot][tanjun.clients.Client.from_gateway_bot] and
 [Client.from_rest_bot][tanjun.clients.Client.from_rest_bot] register type
-dependencies for the relevant [hikari traits][hikari.traits] which the bot is compatible with.
+dependencies for the relevant [hikari traits][hikari.traits] that the bot is compatible with.
 You can get this behaviour after directly initialising [tanjun.clients.Client][tanjun.Client] without a from method by calling [Client.set_hikari_trait_injectors][tanjun.clients.Client.set_hikari_trait_injectors]